Do you have an eagle eye for catching spelling and grammatical errors? If so, maybe becoming an online proofreader is your calling.

 Because proofreading requires a highly detail-oriented personality, proofreaders are in high demand, particularly for online businesses.
 And because you can proofread from anywhere, it’s an excellent option for making money from home.
 In many cases, online proofreaders can even set their own hours and work at their own pace.

-If becoming an online proofreader sounds appealing, keep reading for everything you need to know about this work-from-home profession.
+If becoming an online proofreader sounds appealing, keep reading for everything you need to know about this work from home profession.

 What’s the Difference Between Proofreading and Editing?

 On the other hand, editors may go through the information and reorder and organize it for clarity.
 They may change or strike out material completely.
 Editors check and verify sources and change the tone of voice to better match the audience.
-Often editors and writers may work together through several revisions.
+Often, editors and writers may work together through several revisions.

 While editors also proofread, proofreaders aren’t necessarily considered editors.
 Both roles are professional and skilled, but proofreading doesn’t require as much in-depth examination of the material.
 Most editors must have a bachelor’s degree and sometimes a graduate degree in journalism or English.
+Explore this post for remote editing jobs.

 How Much Do Proofreaders Earn?